Compare Allstate vs. State Farm Auto Insurance

 About State Farm

-State Farm is the largest U.S. auto insurance company and is nearly twice the size of Allstate.
+State Farm is the largest U.S. auto insurance company and is near twice the size of Allstate.
 They’ve been around a long time, but to avoid boring you with the details, we’ll let you visit our State Farm company page to get detailed information about the company itself.

 We should mention that State Farm stands out when you compare them to Allstate because State Farm is a privately held company.
 They are not traded on the stock market, but they aren’t a mutual company either (that is, they aren’t owned by their customers).
 It could be something that affects customers, but it’s not too likely.
 As a matter of fact, 85% of State Farm customers report that they would recommend State Farm and 93% said they would renew their existing auto insurance policy.